 Attribute name Description Value set name Name of the Job or media file. string priority The Job priority.
 Enumeration: "Low", "Medium" or "High" profile Name of the Profile of the Job. string mediaset Name of the MediaSet for the Job. string started The time at which the Job or media file started processing. dateTime (in yyyy-MM-ddTHH:mm:ss format) completed The time at which the Job or media file finished processing. dateTime (in yyyy-MM-ddTHH:mm:ss format) result The result for a Job or media file.
 Enumeration: "Success", "Warning" or "Error" path Location (URL) from where the processed media file was obtained. string size Size of the media file (in bytes). integer status Processing status for the media file.
 Enumeration: "waiting", "copying", "processing", "complete", "paused" or "aborted" progress Progress of media file processing represented in percentage. integer, in the range 0-100 url A hyperlink that points back into the Cerify Web user interface, to a location where more information can be obtained regarding the Job, media file or alert.
+URL

-URL alertid An identifier that represents the specific type of alert that was raised.
-For a complete list of Cerify alert IDs, refer to Alerts (see page 171). title A title representing the alert that was raised. string level Severity level for the alert.
-Enumeration: "info", "warning or "fatal" location The location of the alert, which is a Template rule or a video/audio frame that generated this alert. y", "error" level Severity level for the alert.
-Enumeration: "info", "warning or "fatal" location The location of the alert, which is a Template rule or a string y", "error" or "fatal" location The location of the alert, which is a Template rule or a string g", "error" · · · · · · · · · · · · · · · · · · · start Optional column only present for quality alerts.
-Refer to start and end positions of quality alerts (see page 74) for a detailed description. end Optional column only present for quality alerts.
-For string detailed description, refer to start and end positions of quality alerts (see page 74). channelindex When processing a multichannel audio stream, this integer index will indicate the channel to which the alert applies.
-Only present for audio quality alerts. channelname The name of the channel to which the alert applies, as given by the audio standard.
-Only present for audio quality alerts. type The type of alert raised.
-Enumeration: "parameter", "con "video", "audio" or "system" ontainer", details Alert details. string
+Attribute name Description Value set alertid An identifier that represents the specific type of alert that was raised.
+For a complete list of Cerify alert IDs, refer to Alerts (see page 177). integer title A title representing the alert that was raised. string level Severity level for the alert.
+Enumeration: "info", "warning", "error" or "fatal" location The location of the alert, which is a Template rule or a video/audio frame that generated this alert. string start Optional column only present for quality alerts.
+Refer to start and end positions of quality alerts (see page 76) for a detailed description. string end Optional column only present for quality alerts.
+For detailed description, refer to start and end positions of quality alerts (see page 76). string channelindex When processing a multichannel audio stream, this index will indicate the channel to which the alert applies.
+Only present for audio quality alerts. integer channelname The name of the channel to which the alert applies, as given by the audio standard.
+Only present for audio quality alerts. string type The type of alert raised.
+Enumeration: "parameter", "container", "video", "audio" or "system" details Alert details. string